Vatican Museums Ticket Guide

 - How to enter the Vatican Museums with your Smartphone ticket?
 At the Vatican Museums you will need to exchange your Smartphone ticket with a paper ticket.
 But don’t worry, this is fast and easy.
 All you need to do is show your ticket to the security guards at the entrance.
 They will show you the way to the “CASSA ONLINE E GRUPPI” area where you will get your paper ticket.
 With the paper ticket you can proceed to the entrance.

 - Skip the line entry - all online tickets give you priority entry into the museums.
 Skip the line entry means that you will pass the famously long lines at the ticket office but you wont be able to pass the lines at the security check.
 Every visitor needs to go through an airport style security check before being allowed in, however, luckily the lines at the security check are never too long.

 - Don’t be late - when you book your online ticket you need to select a date and time for your visit.
 It is important that you show up on time at the entrance of your select time slot.
 If you are late you might not be allowed in and will need to buy a new ticket.
 It’s a good idea to go 10 - 15 minutes earlier than your selected time slot.

 - Single Entry - your ticket allows you to enter the Vatican Museums only once.
 There is no re-entry allowed.
-Once you leave the Vatican Museums you wont be let in with the same ticket again.
-But as long as you stay inside you can spend as much time as you want in the museums.
+Once you leave the Vatican Museums you won't be let in with the same ticket again.
+But, as long as you stay inside, you can spend as much time as you want visiting the museums.